tombensve/APS/APS-Network/APSExternalProtocolExtender/docs/aps-external-protocol-extender.md

 public _class_ __APSRESTException__ extends  APSRuntimeException    [se.natusoft.osgi.aps.api.net.rpc.errors] {

->  This is a special exception that services can throw if they are intended to be available as REST services through the APSExternalProtocolExtender+APSRPCHTTPTransportProvider.
+>  This is a special exception that services can throw if they are intended to be available as REST services through the APSExternalProtocolExtender + APSRPCHTTPTransportProvider.
 This allows for better control over status codes returned by the service call.